-The most frequent reason why requests are not granted is that the records sought are not Agency records.
+The most frequent reason why requests are not granted is that the description of the request is not sufficient to allow the Agency to conduct an adequate search and/or no records are located responsive to the request.

-The primary reason for not granting requests for which records are located is because the records or information are compiled for law enforcement purposes and the release of such information could reasonably be expected to constitute an unwarranted invasion of the personal privacy of a third party/parties (in some instances by revealing an investigative interest in them).
+The primary reason for not granting requests for which records are located is that the records or information are compiled for law enforcement purposes and the release of such information could reasonably be expected to constitute an unwarranted invasion of the personal privacy of a third party/parties (in some instances by revealing an investigative interest in them).